 If you live in New York and your wages are being garnished, bankruptcy may be able to help you keep your paychecks and stop wage garnishment.

-Wage garnishment is a tool that debt collectors use to try and get back money they are owed by taking money directly from your paycheck.
-If you are in debt, you may be able to use bankruptcy as a way to deal with wage garnishment in New York state.
+Wage garnishment is a debt collection tool used by credit card companies and other judgment creditors to collect a money judgment.
+It works by taking a certain amount of money from your disposable earnings every pay period.
+Depending on your financial situation, you may be able to use bankruptcy as a way to deal with a wage garnishment in New York state.

 What is Wage Garnishment?

-In general, your paycheck continues to be garnished until the debt is paid off in full or otherwise resolved such as through bankruptcy.
-If you want to stop having your wages garnished then Chapter 7 bankruptcy might be a useful way to solve your problem.
+In general, your paycheck continues to be garnished until the debt is paid off in full or otherwise resolved, either through a new court order or through a bankruptcy filing.
+If you want to stop having your wages garnished, a Chapter 7 bankruptcy can provide the quickest form of debt relief.

 Wage Garnishment in New York